Goshu Zewde

 Goshu Zewde of Gojjam (1783 or 1788–1852), also known by his horse name Abba Kanno, was a prominent governor of Damot, Mecha, and Yibaba during the first half of the 19th century.
 While his son Birru Goshu governed most of Gojjam, Goshu's influence extended widely, solidifying his reputation as a formidable leader.
 As a member of the ruling dynasty of Gojjam, he was one of the significant lords in the last decades of the Zemene Mesafint.
-Respected by princes, church leaders, and farmers alike, Goshu was admired for his noble lineage and his admirable character.
+Respected by Princesses, church leaders, and farmers alike, Goshu was admired for his noble lineage and his admirable character.
 His influence and dedication were further recognized when he was granted the title of Dejazmach in 1825 and elevated to Ras by Emperor Sahle Dengel in 1848.

-Liq Atsqu, a scholarly high dignitary who was one of the four great imperial judges of Ethiopia, describes Goshu as a great ruler:

-This prince is an honest, intelligent, generous Christian.
-He is a true prince, unlike the bandits you have encountered so far.
-The house of Gugsa is a den of usurpers and renegades; the house of Goshu Zewde is built on tradition, law and justice.

 Appearance

-The French explorer Arnaud d'Abbadie, who was a close friend of the Goshu described him thus:
+The French explorer Arnaud d'Abbadie, who was a close friend of Goshu described him thus:

 Dedjadj Goshu, about fifty years old, was tall and of fine presence, fat without being obese; but the lower part of his body seemed slender compared to his powerful bust.
 He had fine features and a feminine hand, a copper-brown complexion, a voluminous head, gracefully set on a long and beautifully contoured neck, rare in a man, a broad, high, and domed forehead, delicately drawn temples, a small nose with mobile wings, and large eyes.
 A light down shaded his upper lip; his teeth were small, pearly, and his chin short, fine, and cleft; his cheeks were flat, wide, and beardless.

 His bearing and every movement were softly dominant; his reserved gaze hinted at a certain self-satisfaction.
 Although his intelligent face was veiled with the impassivity suitable for the exercise of high power, one discovered a great goodness, timid rather than active, finesse, enjoyment, a lack of decision combined with obstinacy, a spirit of adventure, intrepidity, and that melancholic doubt that often affects those who have the responsibility of events and men.

 His toga, carefully draped, revealed three long necklaces composed of pearls or talismans covered in red morocco leather or vermeil, intertwined with coral, amber, or rare glass beads.
 He wore on his little finger a gold ring, formed of three interlocking rings, each adorned with an emerald; this ancient jewel, admirably crafted, came from India.
 A long gold pin, terminated by a filigree ball, was passed through his black, thick, wavy, and curled hair; as a Waizoro, he wore on his ankles periscelides composed of small gold cones strung together.